DessimozLab/read2tree/README.md

 ```

-Note that we consider species names as 5-letter codes e.g. AMPFI= Amphiura filiformis.
+Note that we consider species names as 5-letter codes e.g. XENLA = Xenopus laevis.

 For running on clusters, you can run the first step of read2tree such that folders 01, 02 and 03 are computed (this allows for mapping).
 This can be done using the '--reference' option.
 Since read2tree re-orders the OGs into the included species, it is possible to split the mapping step per species using multiple threads for the mapper.
 For this the '--single_mapping' option is available.